Tecentriq®

 Non-small cell lung cancer

-Tecentriq is registered by Medsafe for the treatment of NSCLC taken by itself (monotheraphy), as adjuvant treatment after surgery and chemotherapy, as initial treatment for patients who have high levels of PD-L1 in their tumour, or if the cancer is advanced or spread to other parts of the body and has come back after previous treatment with a different type of medicine.
+Tecentriq administered by either intravenous infusion or subcutaneous injection is registered by Medsafe for the treatment of NSCLC taken by itself (monotheraphy), as adjuvant treatment after surgery and chemotherapy, as initial treatment for patients who have high levels of PD-L1 in their tumour, or if the cancer is advanced or spread to other parts of the body and has come back after previous treatment with a different type of medicine.

 Tecentriq can also be taken in combination with other medicines, such as Avastin (bevacizumab) and/or chemotherapy, when the cancer has spread to other parts of the body.